 The Charles Redd Center gives grants of up to $3,000 to assist in the publication of scholarly studies on the Mountain West (defined as including the states of Idaho, Montana, Wyoming, Nevada, Utah, Colorado, Arizona, and New Mexico).
 The grant will be given to academic publishers to help offset the costs of publishing books and to lower the book's selling price.
 The book should have been accepted for publication by the press and be ready for publication.
-The Redd Center may honor authors whose books receive a publication grant with a public lecture and book signing at Brigham Young University.
-The Center will defray the author's travel and lodging expenses.
+The Redd Center may honor authors whose books receive a publication grant with a public lecture at Brigham Young University.
+The center will defray the author's travel and lodging expenses.
 Publishers should submit an application requesting funds to the director of the Redd Center:

 Charles Redd Center for Western Studies

 - A letter explaining how the grant will help in the publication.
 Please be specific.
 For example, the grant might lower the cost of the book from $30 to $20.
 It might allow additional photographs that will enhance the book's thesis without increasing the list price.

 - A production budget showing the projected use of Center funds and the impact upon price and quality.

 - A copy of the book manuscript, preferably formatted for pre-publication.
 Please bear in mind that if funded, you agree to acknowledge the support of the Charles Redd Center for Western Studies at Brigham Young University in a suitable place in the book.

 - Peer review letters that explain the book's strengths and weaknesses and its potential market.
 Presses often send the peer review letters that they received when they evaluated the book publication.
 If the reviewers asked for major changes that the author has addressed, please include a letter explaining how the manuscript was revised.